jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

-incident response efforts, Accenture CTI agrees that CLOP ransomware actors likely teamed up with the actors responsible for exploiting the Accellion FTA vulnerability.42 43 44 45 Profitability and managing victims at scale could result in escalation and copycats over the course of the year.Hades ransomware actors also gained traction in early 2021 and demonstrated their ability to bypass Endpoint Detection and Response
+incident response efforts, Accenture CTI agrees that CLOP ransomware actors likely teamed up with the actors responsible for exploiting the Accellion FTA vulnerability.42 43 44 45 Profitability and managing victims at scale could result in escalation and copycats over the course of the year.
+Hades ransomware actors also gained traction in early 2021 and demonstrated their ability to bypass Endpoint Detection and Response
 (EDR) tools46 and reach edge devices.47
-Hades actors manually disabled or used custom tools to evade defenses andthis skillset could threaten OT networks.48 Given the EDR bypass, Accenture CTI considers Hades ransomware actors the latest gang threatening both IT and OT networks.
-Operators schemes now encompass capturing and encrypting company data and traversing IT networks to OT networks.Ransomware operators rarely succeed when they try to compromise OT networks, but may not even need to do so to achieve their objectives.
+Hades actors manually disabled or used custom tools to evade defenses and this skillset could threaten OT networks.48
+Given the EDR bypass, Accenture CTI considers Hades ransomware actors the latest gang threatening both IT and OT networks.
+Operators schemes now encompass capturing and encrypting company data and traversing IT networks to OT networks.
+Ransomware operators rarely succeed when they try to compromise OT networks, but may not even need to do so to achieve their objectives.
 In both a February 2021